HanseMerkur/rgwoperator/README.md

 ## Ceph User

-Neue Nutzer können im RadosGW via folgender CRD angelegt werden

-Creating new users which will be used to logicially separate entities.
+New RadosGW users, which will be used to logicially separate entities, can be created via the following CRD:

 ```yaml
 apiVersion: s3.hanse-merkur.de/v1alpha1